ncaccamo/STM32_DCMotor_Demonstration/README.md

 Main objectives:
 1. Start a blank project and configure the microcontroller through registers utilizing basic drivers and headers provided by the manufacturer.
 2. Drive a DC motor using PWM.
-Utilize timers.
 3. Control the motor speed using a rotary encoder.
 Change the motor direction with the encoder's pushbutton.
-Utilize interrupts.
 4. Measure the motor speed using a quadrature encoder on the motor.
+5. Measure the motor's temperature with a temperature sensor.
-5. Show the motor speed on a small display.
+6. Show the motor speed and temperature on a small display.
 Utilize third party API to drive the display.

 Components: